tthew/jobs/senior-frontend-developer.md

 ### Sounds good to you?
 Contact us!

-If you’re interested, please contact us: lena.reinhard@ehealthnigeria.org. __We’re looking forward to hearing from you!__
+If you’re interested, please contact us with a few short lines about yourself (please keep them really short) and your CV: lena.reinhard@ehealthnigeria.org.

-_Update, December 1: the offers are still open, don't hesitate to get in touch!_
+__We’re looking forward to hearing from you!__